 My mom and I have done cave tours before at Mammoth Cave in Kentucky, but this was a first for Elizabeth and my mother-in-law.
-We pre-purchased tickets for the Scenic Tour of Jewel Cave.
-The Scenic Tour is listed as moderately strenuous.
+We pre-purchased tickets for the Scenic Tour of Jewel Cave which is listed as moderately strenuous.
 After completing the tour, I agree with this activity ranking.
 The tour was a challenging workout for our multi-generational group.

 The Jewel Cave Scenic Tour takes about 80 minutes and really is moderately strenuous.
-If you pre-purchase your tickets make sure to exchange your printed email confirmation for official tour tickets at the ticket booth before entering the visitor’s center.
+If you pre-purchase your tickets, exchange your printed email confirmation for official tour tickets at the ticket booth before entering the visitor’s center.

 The Town of Custer, South Dakota

-Our home base for our multi-generational family trip to South Dakota was Custer, South Dakota.
-Custer is a small town with a walkable downtown area.
+The home base for our multi-generational family trip to South Dakota was Custer, South Dakota.
+Custer is a small town with an easily walkable downtown area.
 There are several restaurants, coffee shops, and souvenir shops within just a few blocks.

 During our weekend in Custer there was a Studebaker car show.
 We enjoyed walking around and admiring the classic cars.
-Another fun thing we did in Custer was try to find as many colorful buffalo statues as possible.
+Another fun Custer activity was finding as many colorful buffalo statues as possible in town.
 The buffalo were located along Mount Rushmore Road and side streets in downtown Custer.
-These decorated buffalo each had a different theme and the artwork was really impressive up close.
+These decorated buffalo each had a different theme and were impressive pieces of art.